top of page

 Photography

-• Mat or mounting board should extend at least 1 inch beyond the print on all sides.
+• Mounting board should extend at least 1 inch beyond the print on all sides.

 • No frames are permitted.